 The highest paychecks go to Airline Captains, who earn an average approximately $135K annually, closely trailed by Airline Pilots and Copilots ($120K), Aircraft Maintenance Supervisors ($89K), and Commercial Pilots (around $85K).
 Flight Attendants make an average $29K, close to the bottom of the company pay scale.

-When it comes to location, the highest average paycheck ($121K per year) can be spotted in Atlanta, Ga.; Los Angeles, Calif. (about $93K), Denver, Colo. (around $85K), and the company's headquarter city of Chicago, Ill. ($78K) are the next top-paying cities.
+When it comes to location, the highest average paycheck (approximately $120K per year) can be spotted in Los Angeles, Calif.; the company's headquarter city of Chicago, Ill. ($77K), Houston, Texas ($75K), and Orlando, Fla. (about $71K) are the next top-paying cities.
 Those interested in increasing earning potential should avoid the city of New York, N.Y. — at around $45K, salaries are some of the lowest in the country.
 By state, United Airlines, Inc. pays its Virginia employees the most; the pay rate there is approximately $105K annually.